1. Watch a sunset at beautiful Fred Howard Park

 Biking enthusiasts must check out the Pinellas Trail, a Rail-Trail Hall of Fame recipient, offering 30+ miles of paved trails through several Gulf coast communities in the Tampa Bay area.
 The trail is flat, well-marked, and not overly crowded.

-The opportunity to take advantage of convenient detours (like Honeymoon Island State Park) makes the ride a bit more exciting.
+In addition, the opportunity to take advantage of convenient detours (like Honeymoon Island State Park) makes the ride a bit more exciting.

 6. Relax and enjoy the views at Honeymoon Island State Park